fkie-cad/squid/README.md

 - __ASAN__: Because the `AsanPass` inserts redzones around global variables and registers interceptors that must be handled in `runtime.run()`
 - __MSAN__: Because we tell the backend to mark newly created stackframes as uninitialized with `enable_uninit_stack(true)`.
-  New heap memory returned by `malloc()` is always marked as uninitialized per default.
+  New heap memory returned to `malloc()` is always marked as uninitialized per default.

-And we could go even further and combine even more sanitizers to catch a broader range of vulnerabilities, not just memory corruptions.
+And then, we could go even further and combine even more sanitizers to catch a broader range of vulnerabilities, not just memory corruptions.

 ## Getting Started